scailfin/rob-webapi-flask/docs/demo-setup.rst

     conda activate rob

 The Flask Web API for ROB requires the ``flowserv`` package.
+All packages are installable using ``pip``:

+..code-block:: bash

+    pip install rob-flask
+    pip install rob-client

+Alternatively, you can also install the source code.
 The following steps will install all packages from the respective GitHub repositories.
 You can first clone the repositories and the install the packages that are contained in them:

 .. code-block:: bash